DennisRudolf/Continuous_Authentication/README.md

 ### Training Data

-With each new enrolment, the server automatically selects the training data from a predefined set of individuals.
+With each new enrollment, the server automatically selects the training data from a predefined set of individuals.
 The optimal training set size has been determined according to the objectives and methodology outlined in the paper.
 Based on the evaluation results, the training dataset comprises images from 30 randomly selected individuals out of the 62 available, along with at least ten images that the enrolling user must upload.
 The number of images per training individual varies depending on availability but includes a minimum of 20 images per person.

 ---